idowein/MATLAB-Course-HIT/README.md

 # MATLAB-Course-HIT

-# Introduction to Programming with MATLAB and Python

-This repository contains materials and code examples from an introductory programming course focusing on MATLAB and Python.
-The course covers fundamental programming concepts and their application in these two powerful languages.
+This repository contains materials and code examples from an introductory programming course focusing on MATLAB.
+The course covers fundamental programming concepts and their application in these two powerful language.

 **Course Objectives:**

 * To introduce basic programming concepts and syntax.
-* To gain proficiency in using MATLAB and Python for data analysis and visualization.
+* To gain proficiency in using MATLAB for data analysis and visualization.
 * To develop problem-solving skills through programming.
 * To understand and implement debugging techniques.